VISION AND MISSION

 EAN is active in promoting best practices and a common approach to preventing and addressing bullying, thus benefiting children who have been victimized, teachers, parents, public services and entities through useful tools and resources to support them in their fight against bullying

 The Network aims to achieve the following main objectives:

 - to coordinate anti-bullying initiatives and develop partnerships across Europe,

-- to campaign and advocate for a common European strategy against bullying in Europe, as well as monitor and influence policies on the national and European levels,
+- to campaign and advocate for a common European strategy against bullying in Europe, as well as monitor and influence policies at national and European levels,

-- to produce and promote the exchange of good practices, enforce capacity building and provide tools and trainings to professionals working in the field,
+- to produce and promote the exchange of good practices, enforce capacity building and provide tools and training to professionals working in the field,

 - to raise awareness among the general public and empower children and young people, as well as parents and teachers, on how to tackle bullying.